MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 Now that they have fully evaluated Bitcoin as a replicator you can engage them with the polity of your choice and place them on "The Board of Political Thermodynamics" to score far-from-equilibrium replicators.

-Copy-paste this into the same chat/thread:
+Copy-paste this into the same chat/thread and add in your Polity / replicator and time period [REPLICATOR NAME] for [TIME WINDOW]. eg. [Tyrell Corporation] for [2019 - 2029] *example is a fictional company.
 ```bash
 Great — the primer scoring aligns with the protocol.